 Our pipeline includes the clinical-stage asset ATRN-119, an ATR inhibitor that is being evaluated in a Phase 1/2a clinical trial in patients with advanced solid tumors having mutations in defined DDR-related genes.
-Our DDR-focused synthetic lethality pipeline also includes a WEE1 inhibitor that has entered IND-enabling studies, a preclinical-stage second-generation ATR inhibitor as well as a preclinical research program which is aimed at identification of novel inhibitors of a distinct protein involved in the DDR pathway.
+Our DDR-focused synthetic lethality pipeline also includes a WEE1 inhibitor for which we received IND clearance in March 2024, as well as a preclinical program of a novel DDR inhibitor for an undisclosed target.